tabenmalik/diffraction-report/index.md

 Diffraction in a ray tracer works by simply adding a diffraction term to the Phong shading model.
 The computation of the diffraction term is derived by Emmanuel Agu and Francis Hill Jr. in their paper "A Simple Method for Ray Tracing Diffraction."
+Agu and Hill derive two important equations that are called the Intensity Equation (Figure 3) and the Grating Equation (Figure 4).
+The intensity equation determines the intensity of light based on the viewing angles of a location and the wavelength of light.
+To determine what wavelengths of light are visible we use the grating equation.

 ![Intensity Equation]({{site.url}}{{site.baseurl}}/assets/images/eq1.png)
 ![Alpha Equation]({{site.url}}{{site.baseurl}}/assets/images/eq2.png)